GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
+> ### Computer languages of the future will be more concerned with goals and less with procedures specified by the programmer.
 >
-> ~ *Philip Greenspun*
+> ~ *Marvin Minsky*

 ---
 ## 🏎 Quick Facts